How Dirty Are Kitchen Sponges?

 Are There Germs In Your Kitchen Sponge?

+How dirty are kitchen sponges?
 German scientists studied kitchen sponges found in homes across Germany.
 Though the sample size was small, the number of bacteria they found in these sponges was not.
 Researchers found 362 different species of bacteria in sponges, and 45 billion bacteria per square centimeter.
 That means, part of your kitchen sponge could have as much bacteria as the inside of a toilet.
 Gross.
-The USDA recommends that you try to clean your sponges daily, but even that is not a perfect solution.
+The USDA in the United States recommends that you try to clean your kitchen sponges daily with hot water to reduce their bacterial load, but even that is not a perfect solution.

 Can You Clean A Sponge?

-The best way to clean your sponges is in the dishwasher or in the microwave.
+The best way to clean your dirty sponges is in the dishwasher or in the microwave.
 Before you do so make sure you read the label and don’t put any metallic sponges or certain synthetic sponges in the microwave because they will catch on fire.
 If you do choose to microwave your sponge, make sure it is damp because a dry sponge is also highly flammable.
 If you choose to throw your sponge in the dishwasher, make sure it is on a high-heat setting to ensure the bacteria in your sponge are killed.
-Unfortunately, even with daily cleaning, sponges still harbor significant amounts of bacteria.
+Unfortunately, even with daily cleaning, sponges still harbor significant amounts of common bacteria.
+This is especially true for used sponges that have not been replaced regularly despite regular cleaning.
 The best solution?
 Ditch the conventional kitchen sponge altogether.

 When Should You Throw Away A Sponge?